Dubrovnik: Origins

 Excavations in 2007 revealed a Byzantine basilica from the 8th century and parts of the city walls.

 The size of the old basilica clearly indicates that there was quite a large settlement at the time.

-There is also evidence for the presence of a settlement in the pre-Christian era.
+There is also evidence for the presence of a settlement in the pre-Christian era, most notably the finding of ancient coins from the 3rd and 2nd century BC, as well as archeological fragments from the 1st century BC in the area of the old City port.

 Antun Ničetić, in his 1996 book Povijest dubrovačke luke ("History of the Port of Dubrovnik"), expounds the theory that Dubrovnik was established by Greek sailors, as a station halfway between the two Greek settlements of Budva and Korčula, 95 nmi apart from each of them.